 Do I have to use pistachios to make this pound cake?

-How do you make a lemon pound cake?
+How to make a lemon pound cake

 - Add the sugar and lemon zest to the bowl of a food processor.